-Concurrently with the issuance of the Bonds, Financial Security Assurance Inc. ("FSA") will issue its Municipal Bond Insurance Policy for certain of the Bonds (the "FSA Policy").
-The FSA Policy guarantees the scheduled payment of principal of and interest on the Bonds due November 15 in the years 2012 through and including 2014 as shown on the inside front cover (the "FSA Insured Bonds") and as set forth in the form of the policy included as Appendix I-D hereto.
-The FSA Policy is not covered by any insurance security or guaranty fund established under New York, California, Connecticut or Florida insurance law.
+Concurrently with the issuance of the Bonds, Financial Security Assurance Inc. will issue its Municipal Bond Insurance Policy for certain maturities of the Bonds (the "Policy").
+The Policy guarantees the scheduled payment of principal and interest on the Bonds due May 1 in the years 2013 through 2021 and 2026 (the "Insured Bonds") as set forth in the form of the policy included as Appendix I-D hereto.

+The Policy is not covered by any insurance security or guaranty fund established under New York, California, Connecticut or Florida insurance law.

 See Appendix I-D for additional information on Financial Security Assurance Inc.